MicrosoftDocs/ai-builder/ai-builder-docs/improve-text-classification-performance.md

 ms.reviewer: v-dehaas
 ---

-# Improve text classification model performance
+# Improve category classification model performance

 If your model performance score isn't where you want, there are a few things you can try.
 These tips can help you tweak your model to improve its predictive power.